News

 Back to Contents List

-The mobile library van will call at Inkpen on November 5th.
+The mobile library van will call at Inkpen on 11th March.
+Due to cut-backs, this is the LAST mobile library.
 The van stops at: Craven Rd.
 Inkpen 2.20-2.50pm and at Inkpen School at 3.05 – 4pm.
-Please visit the library as we are lucky the service has continued to be supported by West Berkshire Council in view of the budget considerations for 2024. .
+Please visit the library as we are lucky the service has continued to be supported by West Berkshire Council.
+However, due to budget cuts, this service will cease as of April 2025.

 If you need large print books, please contact library services on 01635 519900